JMDKC/personal-site-hugo/content/writing/2024-02-19-you-need-a-raci.md

 4. Be brave in enforcing the RACI!
 If you see someone shirking responsibility who has been marked as responsible, push on it, politely.
 Be persistent and always be ready to point to the value of having a RACI.
 Actively listen to your colleague’s concerns, and be prepared to open a conversation on re-assigning responsibility if you need.
 5. In making things lightweight, consider making the matrix simpler!
 At the end of the day, a RACI helps make responsibility and decision makers clearer and gets us unblocked.
 What about an RA matrix if those are the two most important bits?
 (Hint: they are.)
 What about an “A team” list of accountables-only, if you want to be super bare bones?

 That list above is one for me as well as you, by the way.
 As should be obvious, I don’t think we got the RACIs right in the projects I’ve worked for so far.
-But I still think that, if done right, they can do a job for you.
+But I still think that, if done right, they can do a job.

 They’re not the key to project success.
-But they’re not a relic either.
+But they’re not a pointless relic either.